These are the best Garmin smartwatches you can buy

 - Need Running Dynamics Pod for additional data

-There's a lot to love about the Forerunner 945, including advanced running metrics, multi-sport tracking, Garmin Pay, full-color maps, and more.

-Best for Adventurers: Garmin Fenix 6
+Best for adventurers: Garmin Fenix 6

-The Fenix 6 Series is another brand-new wearable that Garmin has just released.
-It's new, but it's worth mentioning considering just how packed to the brim it is with features.
-There are a few different models in the series, but we'll be discussing the standard Fenix 6, which is 47mm.
-It's important to note that the higher up you go in the Fenix 6 Series, the more expensive your watch will be.
-Given the different watch modes, battery life can vary.
+The Fenix 6 Series is another wearable that Garmin has released within the last year.
+Some users feel that the Garmin Fenix 6 is not all that different than its predecessor.
+The good news is that it's still packed to the brim with features.
+There are a few other models in the series, but we'll be discussing the standard Fenix 6, which is 47 mm.
+It's worth noting that the higher up you go in the Fenix 6 Series, the more expensive your watch will be.
+Given the different watch modes, battery life varies.
 Smartwatch mode lasts 14 days, GPS mode lasts 36 hours, Max Battery GPS Mode goes for 72 hours, Expedition GPS Activity gives you 28 days, and Battery Saver Watch Mode promises 48 days.

-It's obvious at first glance that the Fenix 6 isn't exactly an everyday lifestyle watch.
+It's evident at first glance that the Fenix 6 isn't exactly an everyday lifestyle watch.
 It's big and very rugged, with good reason.
 It's built for challenging expeditions that require a durable device.
 While there aren't any major software upgrades from its predecessor, there are enough subtle changes to justify purchasing the newer version.

 You'll now have your data organized into widgets.
-Tap a button on the home screen to sort through key data, like last activity, stepx, heart rate, notifications, music controls, weather, and calendar.
-GPS accuracy has been improved and you'll also be able to get a heart-rate reading underwater.

-In addition to the basic activity tracking profiles for strength, cardio, elliptrical training, and so on, there are also a ton of outdoor activity profiles.
+Tap a button on the home screen to sort through critical data, like last activity, steps, heart rate, notifications, music controls, weather, and calendar.
+GPS accuracy has been improved, and you'll also be able to get a heart-rate reading underwater.
+In addition to the basic activity tracking profiles for strength, cardio, elliptical training, and so on, there are also a ton of outdoor activity profiles.
 You'll have hiking, mountain biking, snowboarding, and more.
 It's clear that the Fenix 6 is the ultimate adventure companion.

 There's not much you can't do with this smartwatch.
 It's not made with fashion as the highest priority, but that's not its purpose.
 If you're constantly looking to push the limits when you head outdoors for a workout, the Fenix 6 will be right there with you.
+It might be expensive, but it's easily the best Garmin smartwatch for adventuring and exploring.

 Pros: